dcm4che/dcm4chee-arc-hl7cs/source/oru/inbound.rst

 .. [#Note14] OBX:5.5 shall contain the CDA document which is then encapsulated into a DICOM object.
 Though the value for this attribute shall contain the Retrieve URL path to this bulkdata.

 .. [#Note15] OBX:5.5 shall contain the base 64 encoded PDF document which is then encapsulated into a DICOM object.
 Though the value for this attribute shall contain the Retrieve URL path to this bulkdata.

+.. [#Note16] OBX:23 - Performing Organization Name : This field contains the name of the organization/service responsible
+   for performing the service.
+When this field is null, the receiving system assumes that the observations were produced by the sending organization (MSH:4).